blefebvre/aem-pgday-talk-app/README.md

     mvn -PautoInstallPackage clean install

 ... to build the content package and install to a CQ instance.
 The CRX host and port can be specified on the command line with `mvn -Dcrx.host=otherhost -Dcrx.port=5502 <goals>`

+Upon successful install you will find a new entry in the Apps console, named [PhoneGap Day Talk](http://localhost:4502/libs/mobileapps/admin/content/dashboard.html/content/phonegap/pgday-talk/shell).